jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/3_Curv_2D.typ

   caption: [Averaged displacement magnitude $overline(u)$ along the normalized span position calculated using method 2 according to @eq_54, comparing six lift coefficients $C_L = [0.5, 0.6, 1.0, 1.5, 2.0, 2.5]$ at a constant pressure of $51.03 "MPa"$.]
 ) <fig_50>

 @fig_51 displays the magnitude of the averaged curvature along the normalized span position using method 2, as defined in @eq_54, for six lift coefficients ($C_L = [0.5, 0.6, 1.0, 1.5, 2.0, 2.5]$) at a constant pressure of $51.03 "MPa"$.
-The interpretations previously established for method 1 in @fig_46 are applicable to the method 2 results presented in @fig_51.
+The interpretations previously established for method 1 in @fig_46 are applicable to the method 2 results presented in @fig_51 as well.
 While the influence of the lift coefficient is evident, its magnitude remains relatively small.
-As local distributions must be filtered out for the final assessment, the undisturbed area is highlighted in @fig_52.
+As local disturbances must be filtered out for the final assessment, the undisturbed area is highlighted in @fig_52.
 This representation enables evaluation of the filling agent's impact on structural behavior.
 The observed behavior closely corresponds to that shown in @fig_47 using method 1.

 // fine
 #figure(